 Many disordered systems crackle when driven slowly, reacting with abrupt responses over a broad range of scales [1].
 These avalanche phenomena occur in granular materials [2], earthquakes [3], fracture [4], liquid fronts [5], vortex lattices [6], and other pinned elastic objects such as domain walls in disordered ferromagnets [7], where jumps in magnetization are known as Barkhausen noise [8].
-In electronic glasses, the analogue of a magnetic hysteresis experiment is gating, which exhibits striking memory effects [9].
-Also in that context one expects crackling upon increasing the carrier density.

-The size S of these events is power-law distributed, i.e. scalefree, $\rho(S) \sim S^{-\tau}$.
+Also in electronic glasses, where striking memory effects are observed upon gating [9], one expects crackling phenomena.
+The size S of these events is power law distributed, i.e. scale-free, $\rho(S) \sim S^{-\tau}$.
 This property, often termed self-organized criticality, emerges naturally in sandpile models, where analytical results were obtained [10].
 But even there, $\rho(S)$ is difficult to compute.
 Scale-free response also occurs in pinned elastic systems, where quenched disorder leads to glassiness and metastability at all scales.
-The distribution of avalanche sizes for a single elastic interface was obtained from the functional renormalization group (FRG) [11], and compared with numerics [12, 13] and with wetting experiments at the depinning transition [5].
-The random-field Ising model with shortrange interactions, much studied in this context, exhibits a transition between non-critical and infinite avalanches as disorder is varied [14, 15], with scale-free avalanche distributions only at a special point in the phase diagram.
+The distribution of avalanche sizes for a single elastic interface was obtained from the functional renormalization group (FRG) [11], and compared with numerics [12,13] and with wetting experiments at the depinning transition [5].
+The random-field Ising model with short-range interactions, much studied in this context, exhibits a transition between non-critical and infinite avalanches as disorder is varied [14,15], with scale-free avalanche distributions only at a special point in the phase diagram.
 While domain-wall motion plays an important role in soft magnets, a description without nucleation, long-range dipolar interactions and the ensuing frustration between domains would be incomplete [8].

-The situation is less explored in strongly frustrated spinglasses, whose complex energy landscape shares many features with that of pinned elastic systems.
+The situation is less explored in strongly frustrated spin-glasses, whose complex energy landscape shares many features with that of pinned elastic systems.
 In particular, the spin-glass phase exhibits criticality with power-law spin correlations, as predicted in mean-field theory [16] and in the droplet picture [17].
 This property is difficult to access by standard experimental protocols.
 However, the statistics of magnetization bursts in a hysteresis experiment (the Barkhausen noise) should be sensitive to the criticality of the glass state, and thus serve as a probe of spin-glasses, both experimental and numerical.